 Also in May 2020, the University of California Board of Regents voted unanimously to stop requiring the ACT and SAT as part of admissions applications.
 The decision was made in part due to the coronavirus pandemic, but the changes will remain permanent, even after the pandemic is over.
 The decision has been in the works for years, and it's being done to make the admissions process fairer to all students.
 Here's how the changes will be rolled out:

 For all students applying to the University of California system of schools in Fall 2020 and Fall 2021, the SAT and ACT will be considered test optional.
 This means that standardized test scores aren't required.
 However, if you submit them, the admissions team will still look at them, and they'll be part of whether they decide to admit you or not.
+(This is especially true if you're submitting your test scores to meet the criteria for the California statewide admissions guarantee.)
 However, UC schools will no longer consider ACT or SAT essay scores as part of their admissions process.

 In Fall 2022 and Fall 2023, UC will switch over to being a test blind school for California students.
 This means that, even if you submit ACT or SAT scores, they won't be looked at by the admissions team.
 However, test scores may still be requested for non-admissions reasons, such as determining scholarship eligibility and which classes a student should enroll in.